aplteam/Tatin/docs/InstallingTheTatinServer.md

 Note that in case you want your Tatin server to serve requests from the Internet --- as opposed to an Intranet --- it is strongly recommended to hide the Tatin Server behind an industrial-strength HTTP server like Apache.

-Such a server is able to deal with attacks and has also all sorts of security measures built into it, so it's much safer to run Tatin behind it.
+Such a server can deal with attacks and has also all sorts of security measures built into it, so it's much safer to run Tatin behind it.

 There is a separate document available that discusses how to do this: [Run Dyalog behind Apache](./RunDyalogBehindApache.html "RunDyalogBehindApache.html").